 Need help getting started with service analytics?
 Here are some scenarios on not just parsing them, but also tying them into coaching sessions:

-Ebook: Guide to Using Insight Panel Analytics to Amplify Agent Coaching
+Relevant Reading: Guide to Using Insight Panel Analytics to Amplify Agent Coaching

 7. Refine your training approach based on outcomes

-Customer service analytics can tell you if agents are proactively searching for answers, finding relevant information for their cases, and sharing this information with clients.
+AI-enhanced customer service analytics can tell you if agents are proactively searching for answers, finding relevant information for their cases, and sharing this information with clients.
 The data provides meaningful insight about how agents interact with your knowledge base.

 On the other hand, one-to-one training sessions, combined with coaching conversations, and observations of how agents use the system on a day-to-day basis, allow for a deeper understanding of the agent experience — and how to improve it.
+These sessions can focus on optimizing the use of AI search features, ensuring agents are leveraging the full potential of the technology.

 This information should be used to identify areas where reps need more training.
 It can also identify knowledge gaps within your organization, providing you with the insight you need to create additional content or update existing material.